-See our case study for how we helped the finance startup Earnest create an inspiring set of framed posters.
+See our case study for how we helped the finance startup Earnest create an inspiring set of custom framed posters.

 If you want to use artwork to set the vibe in the office, try picking pieces that follow a common theme.
 This could mean either the same subject matter - for example, scenes from the city your company is based in, or vintage photos detailing the history of your industry - or just the same style in terms of color, visual design or the frame style.

 When it comes to custom framing for the office, sometimes it can be difficult or intimidating deciding how to best take advantage of large, empty wall space.
 Especially if you're starting from scratch and aren't sure where to begin.